What Food Has the Most Pesticides

-Pesticides in Foods are a concern for many health-conscious individuals.
-These chemicals, used to control pests and diseases in crops, often remain as residues on our fruits and vegetables.
+Pesticides are a concern for many health-conscious individuals because these chemicals, used to control pests and diseases in crops, often remain as residues on our fruits and vegetables.

 The Dirty Dozen: Foods with High Pesticide Exposure